 You could be:

-- writing documents in a style most appropriate to the target audience
+- analysing the needs of the user and writing documents to suit the target audience

 - working with illustrators, photographers and designers